bigint/2048frame/README.md

 # 2048frame
-Play 2048 in a Farcaster Frame
+Play 2048 in a Hey Portal